AndreasHorwath/generic-regex/README.md

     15372
     ...

 Here is an example involving a more complex pattern.
-It searches within the digits of π for occurrences of three successive ascending integers:
+It searches within the digits of π for 3-tuples of consecutive integers:

 ```cs
 var pattern =